Hochipochi/Horiseon-Search-Engine-Optimization-Company-Module-1-Challenge/README.md

 <!-- NOTES FOR POST SUBMISSION -->
 Organized and reformatted HTML headers/divs into a more readable fashion.
+Consolidated groups in style.css - added comments to indicate.

 https://hochipochi.github.io/Module-1-Challenge/ *DEPLOY LINK ADDED*